 10 Things to Do in Topeka

 Topeka offers some of the most amazing sights and activities in Kansas and lucky for you, Sherwood Apartments offers you easy access to it all!
 Spend a day exploring all of the amazing shops and restaurants with your friends.
 Or uncover hidden treasures in one of the amazing museums like the Evel Knievel Museum!
-There are so many activities and places to visit for every occasion, like romantic date nights, family fun days, or a quiet day spent with yourself!
+There are so many activities and places to visit for every occasion, like a night out with friends, family fun days, or a quiet day spent with yourself!

 Below is our complete guide to every exciting adventure that awaits you here in Topeka, KS!
 Being so close to the action at Sherwood Apartments, you’ll always have something fun to do while you’re in the area.